enyojs/enyo-docs/developer-guide/building-apps/layout/drawers.md

     });
 ```

-Because we've set `"open: false"` on the drawer, it starts out in the closed
+Because we've set `'open: false'` on the drawer, it starts out in the closed
 state when this view is loaded.

 ![_Vertical Drawer (Closed)_](../../assets/drawers-1.png)